Code-Institute-Submissions/cammegh-site/README.md

 - *Possibly have a login feature here?*

 #### Contact Info page:
-- To include phone number, sales email and support email
-- To include Cammegh address and directions to Cammegh from Junction 9 M20, with googlemaps iframe
 - *To include social media links?
 NOT RECOMMENDED as not updated in forever*

 #### Other Functionality